 - Support for new products and services based on network slicing

-Here are some of the benefits of automating small cells provisioning in 5G:
+Benefits of automating small cells provisioning in 5G include:

 - Automation and standardization of the provisioning of the cells ensure the quality (reducing the manual turn-up/activation issues considerably) and speed up the deployment.